 - After returning indoors, wash treated skin and clothes with soap and water.

-DEET is considered the most effective insect repellent.
-The American Academy of Pediatrics recommends DEET not be used on infants less than 2 months old.
+DEET is considered the most effective insect repellent, and the Centers for Disease Control and Prevention agrees.
+However, the American Academy of Pediatrics recommends DEET not be used on infants less than 2 months old.
 The label on products containing oil of lemon eucalyptus warns against use on children younger than age 3.

-Don't waste money on bug zappers.
-Mosquito traps that attract mosquitoes using carbon dioxide kill bugs, but they may not be trapping the mosquitoes that are biting you.
+Don't waste your money on bug zappers.
+Mosquito traps that attract mosquitoes using carbon dioxide may kill bugs, but they may not be trapping the mosquitoes that are biting you.